hanino87/training_locators_element_selenium_with_hannes/README.md

 ```

-## Code Example Below of some locators with element for a login test without module BY from selenium use for older Selenium version.
+## Code Example Below of some locators with element for a login test without module BY from Selenium use for older Selenium version and it`s not a built-in locators you can use in Selenium.

 ```py